SDB:CUPS in a Nutshell

 CUPS files are neither re-read nor instantly updated in any case.
 Rather, cupsd keeps much information in memory and writes it back to the files at more or less arbitrary time (see the "DirtyCleanInterval" cupsd configuration directive).

-For example, to clean up all print queues run "cancel -a" which completely removes all existing (old) print jobs (including job history) in all print queues.
+For example, to clean up all print queues run "cancel -a" (or since CUPS 1.7 "cancel -a -x") which completely removes all existing (old) print jobs (including job history) in all print queues.

 Never copy configuration files from other systems into your system unless you know exactly what you are doing.
 Use command-line tools instead.